getsentry/sentry-docs/src/_includes/common/getting-started.md

 To get started with performance monitoring, first install the `@sentry/tracing` package:

 {{ include.performance-install_content }}
 <!--
-Guideline: Create the `include` statement that provides SDK specific installation information -->
+Guideline: Create the `include` statement that provides SDK specific installation information.
+This page is under development with the projects team currently.
+-->

 Performance data is transmitted using a new event type called `transactions`<!--next phase: link to Distributing Tracing-->. **To capture transactions, you must install the performance package and configure your SDK to set the `tracesSampleRate` configuration to a nonzero value.** The example configuration above will transmit 25% of captured transactions.
-Learn more about sampling in Using Your SDK to Filter Events<!--next phase: add link to this content for the SDK you are documenting-->.
+Learn more about sampling in [Filter Events](/config/filter).

+**Next Steps:**

 - Learn more about enriching event data <!--next phase:add link-->
 - Review and manage integrations <!--next phase:add link-->